pdelangen/Muffin/README.md

 Set the path to the data in settings/paths.py (rootFolder variable), and use the notebooks located in docs/examples/.
 Make sure to be in the repository root folder when launching notebooks, or use os.chdir() within the notebook.
-You can optionally use the provided apptainer/singularity image instead of a conda environment.

 If you really wish to reproduce the H3K4Me3 ChIP-seq analysis (WARNING : it will download around 100GB of data from ENCODE), you will need to run the the